archiejs/demo-basicapp-googlecloudvision-reciept-scanner/README.md

 1. Read reciepts from google drive
 2. Run OCR on them with google vision
-3. Save the results in google docs
+3. Console the results (later _we could save in google spreadsheets_)

 This project is also a good way to see how well google vision can handle old washed out reciepts.